flotiq/flotiq-docs/docs/API/content-type/updating-ctd.md

     === "400 Validation error"

-        Returned when shema has not been correct and wasn't saved
+        Returned when the schema has not been correct and wasn't saved

         ```
         {